 In the early 1990s, "Save the Rain Forest" was a particularly popular type of environmentalism, especially among young people.
 This resulted in films like FernGully and at one point McDonald's even had rain forest-themed Happy Meal toys.

-The Toronto Blue Jays became the first non-American team to win the World Series, in 1992 and 1993.
+The Toronto Blue Jays became the first non-American team to win the World Series in 1992 and 1993.
 The 1994-1995 Major League Baseball players' strike was a major turning point in the history of the sport.
 This was also the height of the Steroid Era, although the full extent of steroid use was not known yet.
 The second half of the decade saw the New York Yankees return to prominence after over a decade and a half of mediocrity.
 1998 saw professional baseball get a big boost in popularity thanks to Mark McGwire and Sammy Sosa's chase of the single season home-run recordnote Roger Maris, with 61.
 Both men ended up breaking itnote Mcgwire had 70 to Sosa's 66, but the accomplishment would be tarnished by their later accusations of using performance-enhancing drugs.
 In addition, new teams were established in Colorado, Miami, Arizona, and Tampa.

 American motorsports saw a dramatic shift.
 Internal disputes within CART, the major Indy Car sanctioning organization at the time and once the most popular form of auto racing in North America, caused a second organization, the Indy Racing League (IRL), to split off in 1997.
 A self-destructive civil war ensued, which wouldn't be resolved until a decade later, causing many followers of open-wheel racing to leave in disgust.
 Along came NASCAR, which had steadily been growing in popularity nationwide throughout 1980s, and exploded in the 1990s, largely due to the exploits of a young, good-looking superstar from California named Jeff Gordon.
 The latter half of the decade saw open-wheel racing begin to fade into the backdrop as it was eclipsed by NASCAR in popularity for the first time in history, although NASCAR was unable to shake off its Deep South stereotype.